abearman/sparrow-dev/research/drone_simulator.md

 ## Copter SITL and MAVProxy Tutorial
 This tutorial provides a basic walk-through of how to use SITL and MAVProxy for 3DR Solo testing.
 It shows how to take off, fly in ``GUIDED`` mode, run missions, set a geofence, and perform a number of other basic testing tasks.

-See the [full article](http://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html), with many more commands (such as changing the flight moe, guiding the vehicle between GPS waypoints, changing the velocity in ``GUIDED`` mode, and setting a geofence).
+See the [these](http://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html), [two](http://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html) articles, which contain many more commands (such as changing the flight moe, guiding the vehicle between GPS waypoints, changing the velocity in ``GUIDED`` mode, and setting a geofence).
 Most of these commands are not useful for our purpose (indoor navigation in GPS-denied environments).

 #### Preconditions
 Begin this tutorial by starting SITL using the ``—map`` and ``—console`` options: